The materials module wraps every applicable

 A repaint call routes through a catalog lookup, an optional first-time material build (painter → textures → material, cached), and the SDK's supported mutation pattern for swapping a mesh's material binding — snapshot the mesh's params, destroy the old mesh, then recreate it with the same id and re-attach it to its SceneObject.

-"Masonry","Interior","Metal","Glass") so menus can group entries naturally.hatchPattern, so section caps and Detailed-mode body shading pick it up automatically.opacity/alphaMode: "BLEND"in their entry, so swapping to glass produces a translucent material without per-call overrides.triplanarScale, so painters apply correctly to UV-less BIM geometry via the renderer's triplanar fallback.paintMaterialkeeps the source SceneObject intact; only the mesh's material binding changes, via the SDK's supported detach + destroy + recreate + reattach pattern.catalogto the constructor to replace the default with a host-defined set of painter entries (e.g. a project-specific palette of branded materials).Installation
+hatchPattern, so section caps and Detailed-mode body shading pick it up automatically.opacity/alphaMode: "BLEND"in their entry, so no per-call override is required.triplanarScalefor UV-less geometry.paintMaterialkeeps the source SceneObject intact; only the mesh's material binding changes, via the SDK's supported detach + destroy + recreate + reattach pattern.catalogto the constructor to replace the default with host-defined painter entries.Usage

 1) Import the entry points